 With all that information shared, there are many factors that will determine how big your puppy grows up to be, but remember that a lot of this will depend on you.
 If you feed your dog properly, give it the right amount of mental stimulation, show it constant love and exercise it in healthy amounts, it’s going to grow into whatever size it was meant to be.

-If you’d like help during playtime and with your new dog’s exercise regimen, please take a look at our dog subscription box solutions.
-KONG Club has great solutions for every stage of development and situations to keep your dogs happy, healthy, tired and even fed.
+If you’d like help during playtime and with your new dog’s exercise regimen, consider joining KONG Club.
+KONG Club has great solutions for every stage of development and situations to keep your dogs happy, healthy, and tired.
 We wish you the best of luck with your new friend!